 |[Quoyness Chambered Cairn]|

 Quoyness Cairn showcases Orkney's Neolithic history at its finest.
-This 5,000-year old tomb is one of Europe's best: a hefty construction with a nine-metre long entrance passageway you need to negotiate to get inside.
-The reward for muddy knees is a hugely impressive and high interior ceiling above the central chamber, with six separate cells leading off it.
+This 5,000 year-old tomb is one of Europe's best: a hefty construction with a 9 metre-long entrance passageway you need to negotiate to get inside.
+The reward for muddy knees is a hugely impressive and high interior ceiling above the central chamber, with 6 separate cells leading off it.
 The short walk from the nearest road takes in the beautiful bay at Quoy Ayre, and would be straightforward if it weren't for the nervous herd of cows densely occupying the confined field through which the access path passes when we visited.
 Probably best to stick to the partly-obscured, seaward side and exercise caution.